chp38/HuelApp/README.md

   values, from the data.

   Creating the Average Order Values was quite easy, calling the avg() function on the Eloquent models, with the callback to the field to be used.
+The average order price is stored, by the date of the last order as part of the key in Redis Cache, this is to speed up future requests (removing the need to call avg()).
+If there is a new order, the total will be recalculated.

+  NOTE: This doesn't work for the variant order average as it was tricker with the database tables structure and getting the last order, I ran out of time.

 - ShopifyService:
   One of the functions of the application is to request data from Shopify, hence